If you are looking for the best things to do in Vienna, you are in for a treat.

 The Wiener Riesenrad Offers One Of The Best Views In Vienna

-Wiener Riesenrad is a giant ferris wheel at the entrance of the Prater amusement park.
+Wiener Riesenrad is a giant Ferris wheel at the entrance of the Prater amusement park.

-The ferris wheel is 212 feet tall.
 As you make your way to the top, you’ll get to experience one of the best views in the city.

-You can ride the ferris wheel daily, and tickets are 13 euros for adults and 9 euros for kids.
+You can ride the Ferris wheel daily, and tickets are 13 euros for adults and 9 euros for kids.

 The Kunsthistorisches Museum Is One Of Vienna’s Most Impressive Art Museums